zhyldyz92/projectR1soft/README.md

 R1soft R1Soft: Fast, reliable & affordable server backup management.
 R1Soft Server Backup Manager (SBM) gives service providers a flexible, server-friendly solution that eliminates the pains of running traditional backups.
+R1soft utilizes Continusly Data Protection to work in harmony with our system at the block level.
+Trasforming the entire backup process into a in short time.
+R1soft like a traditional backups, it starts by taking a full snapshot of your data.
+After the initial replica is a created, our server backup manager continusly monitors changes to your data and savees only those bits of information that have changes.

 http://wiki.r1soft.com/display/ServerBackup/Documentation